TowlTheOwl/AbaQuest/README.md

-# Abacus-Adventure
+# AbaQuest
-A python-based video game that uses abacus to help kids learn about mathematics.
+A python-based video game that uses abacus to help teach kids about mathematics.